pierrenoel/Laravel-Briefing/02.TheBasics/d.controllers.md

 ```

 - **'/articles** is the name of the route.
-- **['AuthController:class,'index',]** is this route who references to that controller directly assign to the index method.
+- **['AuthController::class,'index',]** is this route who references to that controller directly assign to the index method.

 #### Exercice (3)